4norak/LedControlPi/README.md

 ## Readme
-This is a half-finished library for controlling the MAX7219/21 with an Arduino.
-The basic commands work, the Bit-Map for the ASCII-Characters is just incomplete and the code for accessing it (LedDisplay::displayCharacter) has to be reworked, depending on how it is completed.
+This is a library for controlling the MAX7219 and MAX7221 from a Raspberry Pi.
+Right now, there is no documentation available except for the header-file.
-Feel free to finish it if you like.
+Feel free to contribute to it if you like.
 Credits to Eberhard Fahle, whose Library "LedControl" I used as a base and modified to suit my needs.